 Building trust among employees begins by clearly illustrating the intent behind your talent engagement initiatives, how you intend to use employee feedback, and why active, honest participation is important for both employee and the organization as a whole.
 The more employees feel invested in their own job satisfaction and engagement, the more likely they are to ask for what they really need.

 Likewise, share the results with your employees.
-More on that in essential #4.
+More on that below.

-Employee Engagement Essential #3: Empower your leaders at every level
+Employee Engagement Essential #3: Empower Leaders at Every Level

 Relying on single-source intelligence for engagement is risky.
 There are many reasons why employees might not provide candid feedback: lack of buy-in, fear of reprisal, and misunderstandings around what feedback to provide are just a few reasons why first-person assessments might not provide the full picture.

-Partnering with management at every level allows your organization to tap into their direct knowledge of – and relationship with – their employees to bolster feedback quality and provide insights you might otherwise miss.
+Partnering with management at every level allows your organization to tap into their direct knowledge of – and relationship with – their direct reports to bolster feedback quality and provide insights you might otherwise miss.

 This requires a blame-free environment.
 If leaders fear retribution for less-than-stellar engagement results, their own feedback might be skewed.
 Establish trust and empower management with the tools and resources they need to improve engagement and build partnerships that drive results.